jeefy/booty/README.md

 [Example deployment](examples/k8s.yaml)

 This creates a configmap with the example ignition yaml config, scripts, a deployment of booty, and a service.

+### PXE vs iPXE

+The boot target file is different depending on whether you want to use PXE or iPXE.
+While iPXE is recommended due to performance, there may be some use cases where PXE is required.

+To boot into PXE, use `pxelinux.cfg/default`

+To boot into iPXE, use `undionly.kpxe`

 ## Additional Thoughts